 It's not uncommon to get a hot cup of soba-cha at the end of a meal at a Japanese restaurant, but if it's not something you're familiar with, I'd describe its flavor as nutty and sweet, almost like chestnuts, with deep woodsy and toasted notes.
 As you can imagine, it's a flavor that pairs beautifully with cream, just as chestnuts do, adding a savory, earthy note while still acting as a perfect partner to something sweet.

 In Japan, these soba-cha custards are called soba purin, which is the Japanese adaptation of the English word "pudding."
 (Hat tip to Stella Parks, one of our resident Japanophiles, for helping me track down the "purin" lead.)
 A quick internet search revealed that recipes rely variously on eggs or gelatin: eggs to make a custard version, and gelatin to make something more like panna cotta.

 I tried the recipe both ways, and my clear preference was for the eggy custard version, which is richer by far than the one set with gelatin.
-Once I narrowed it down to that, I again chatted with Stella, our baking guru, to pick her brain about her preferred way of making custards like this.
+Once I narrowed it down to that, I again chatted with Stella, our baking wizard, to pick her brain about her preferred way of making custards like this.
 (As you can see, she played an integral role in this recipe.)

 Here's what I ended up with.

 I start by steeping the soba-cha in hot cream for about five minutes—more than enough time for its flavor to infuse into the cream.
 Then I strain out the buckwheat seeds, top up with more cream to account for any that was absorbed by the buckwheat, and proceed with making the custard.